PSI-Blog/PSI-Blog.github.io/content/post/Chess_app.md

 The **chessBoardController** also has a function that always listens to game changes, which we used, in the code, to update the `sanList` list variable, every time a change is detected.

-So, in the end, you have something looking like this:

 The _flutter_chess_board_ package allows you to do many others things.
 If you want you can add a timer, a back e forth button, a pause button, and many more things to make it look like Chess.com or lichess.

 I hope you like this article, see you next time!